Double-Sided Flat-Honing Holds ±2μ, Speeds Production

 ProLap – Production Lapping Company, Inc (Monrovia, CA) opened its doors in 1961.
 ProLap’s focus was on contract lapping and machining for a variety of customers.
 Some include aerospace, medical, semiconductor, undersea exploration, space exploration, mechanical seal, and other commercial industries.
 “Our strategy right from the outset,” says Steve Herzig, president of ProLap, was to deploy the latest machine technology.
 Maintaining a competitive edge, while delivering close tolerance components to our customers.”

-A new precision honing machine from Stahli USA (Wauconda, IL) is allowing the company to do just that.
-Expanding its material processing capabilities.
+Consequently, A new precision honing machine from Stahli USA (Wauconda, IL) is allowing the company to do just that.
+Expanding its material processing capabilities speeding up production.

 Herzig was aware of the concept of fine grinding or flat-honing for many years.

-Herzig always envisioned that someday this type of technology could be included at ProLap.
-Two years ago, Herzig was contacted by Stahli USA, manufacturers of single and double-sided flat-honing precision machines.
+Herzig always was envisioning that someday this type of technology could be included at ProLap.
+Two years ago, Herzig was in contact with Stahli USA, manufacturers of single and double-side flat-honing precision machines.
 Stahli has pioneered the concept of flat honing and has continually refined this technology.
-Herzig notes that when he heard there was a new machine on the market, “we jumped on it without really having any work for this machine.
+Herzig notes that when he first heard there was a new machine on the market. “we jumped on it without really having any work for this machine.
 I just knew this was the next logical progression in the evolution of lapping/grinding and we had to be part of it.”

 New Machine Technology

 In 2003 ProLap took delivery of a Stahli DLM 700.
 This model is a double-sided flat-honing machine that features a unique dual wheel design.
-It enables both sides of flat pieces to be ground simultaneously.
-The uniqueness of the Stahli flat honing process is that the same or greater precision can be achieved with fixed abrasive compared to loose compound or slurry associated with conventional flat lapping.
+This enables both sides of flat pieces to be complete simultaneously.
+The uniqueness of the Stahli flat honing process is; inquiring the same or greater precision finish by using fixed abrasive compared to loose compound or slurry associated with conventional flat lapping.
 The Stahli DLM 700 operates using bonded CBN or diamond particle wheels.

 Herzig notes that the impact of the Stahli has been across several different fine grinding applications of varying materials and tolerances.
 One of the most dramatic process improvements realized by ProLap after the installation of the Stahli was with a hardened (65 Rc) steel blade they manufacture for a customer in the medical industry.